Discover Your Flexible Scheduling Options

 My message is this: you can continue working where you are and have more flexibility.

 My mission is this: you will have more free time for your passions and pursuits.

 Interested?
-Start with a Flex Assessment or glean ideas from the articles below.
+Start with a Custom Flex Strategy Session or glean ideas from the articles below.

 5 Ways Baby Boomers Benefit by Job Sharing — Could this be your answer to continuing your career and cutting back at the same time?

 Will Your Boss Say YES to Your Flexible Work Request? — Given your tenure?
 Mostly likely!
 Take the quiz to find out.